Over 5,000 without power after strong storms move through region

 AES Ohio said damage was extensive following the storms and crews are working on restoring power safely.

-Duke Energy had a total of 507 Ohio customers and Ohio Edison had 243 Ohio customers without power shortly after 8 a.m.
+Duke Energy had a total of 81 Ohio customers and Ohio Edison had 154 Ohio customers without power shortly before 1 p.m.

 Earlier Thursday, the city of Hamilton Electric Department reported power outages on its River Road, South 11th Street and Williams Avenue circuits.